BenLangmead/myrna/MANUAL.markdown

     $MYRNA_HOME/myrna_local --test

-This will warn you if any supporting tools (`bowtie` and `R` in this case) cannot be located or run.
+This will warn you if any supporting tools (`bowtie`, `R` in this case) cannot be located or run.

 If you don't already have a `MYRNA_REFS` directory, choose one; it will be the default path Myrna searches for reference jars.
 Permanently set the `MYRNA_REFS` environment variable to the selected directory.

 Create a subdirectory called `$MYRNA_REFS/yeast_ensembl_67`: